silentsoft/whiscribe/README.md

    ```

 2. Open your browser:
     - The app will run at http://localhost:8501.
-Upload an audio file, select your options, and generate subtitles!
+Select an audio file and generate subtitles!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.